How Connecting to Pleasure Supports the Nervous System & Aids Trauma Recovery.

 5. Pleasure Helps You Reconnect with Your Body

-One of the most painful aspects of trauma is that it can make us feel disconnected from our own bodies.
+One of the most challenging aspects of trauma is that it can leave us feeling disconnected from our own bodies.
 We might feel like our body has betrayed us, or we may struggle to trust it after trauma.
 Reclaiming pleasure is a way of rebuilding that trust and connection.

 Here’s where my work as a somatic sex educator comes into the picture.
-Sensual pleasure—whether through solo play, experiences with a sweetie, or even sexologic bodywork—can help you rediscover your body as a source of joy and pleasure, rather than just pain or fear.
+Sensual pleasure—whether through connecting with the pleasures of life, solo play, experiences with a sweetie, or sexologic bodywork—can help you rediscover your body as a source of joy and pleasure.
 Slow, mindful exploration of what feels good to you in a safe environment can be incredibly healing.
 It might be something as simple as gently massaging your hands or feet, or running your fingers lightly over your skin.
 Start small, and notice what feels good, and let that pleasure be a guide toward reconnection.

 6. Pleasure Builds Emotional Resilience

 One of the beautiful things about pleasure is that it builds emotional resilience.
-By regularly tuning into what feels good, you’re nurturing your nervous system and expanding your capacity for peace, joy, and balance.
-This doesn’t mean life’s challenges disappear, but it does mean you’re more equipped to handle them without losing your sense of self.
+By regularly tuning into what feels good, you’re nurturing your nervous system and expanding your capacity to notice and enjoy feelings of pleasure, joy, and ease.
+This doesn’t mean life’s challenges disappear, but it does mean you’re more equipped to handle them with greater resilience and capacity.

-So, here’s my invitation to you: give yourself permission to take even just a few minutes a day to seek and savor pleasure.
-Whether it’s through enjoying sensual touch, a delicious meal, or the sensation of warm sun on your face—let pleasure be a part of your healing process.
-It’s not indulgence.
-It’s medicine.
+So, here’s my question to you: what would it feel like to take even just two minutes a day to choose something pleasurable and savour it?
+Whether it’s through enjoying sensual touch, a delicious meal, or the feeling of warm sun on your face—what would it feel like to let pleasure be a part of your healing process?
+Pleasure is a powerful medicine.

 Pleasure is a resource that’s abundant, freely available, and always within reach.
-By leaning into it, you’re giving your nervous system the gentle care and attention it needs to recover and thrive.
+By leaning into pleasure in ways that feel good and right, it’s my belief that you’re giving your nervous system delicious care and attention it that deserves to recover and thrive.

 If this resonates with you, and you’d like to explore deeper ways to integrate pleasure into your trauma healing journey, feel free to reach out.
 I’m here to support you in discovering how pleasure can be a part of your recovery and healing process.